Meteor-Community-Packages/meteor-simple-schema/README.md

 * `filter`: Filter properties not found in the schema?
 True by default.
 * `autoConvert`: Type convert properties into the correct type where possible?
 True by default.
+* `removeEmptyStrings`: Remove keys in normal object or $set where the value is an empty string?
+True by default.
 * `getAutoValues`: Run `autoValue` functions and inject automatic and `defaultValue` values?
 True by default.
 * `isModifier`: Is the first argument a modifier object?
 False by default.
 * `extendAutoValueContext`: This object will be added to the `this` context of autoValue functions.